LyWangPX/Reinforcement-Learning-2nd-Edition-by-Sutton-Exercise-Solutions/README.md

 ### UPDATE LOG:

-**[UPDATE MAR 2020] Chapter 12 almost finished and is updated, except the last 2 questions.
+**[UPDATE MAR 2020] Chapter 12 almost finished and is updated, except for the last 2 questions.
 One for dutch trace and one for double Q-learning.
 They are tricker than other exercises and I will update them little bit later.
 Please share your ideas by opening issues if you already hold a valid solution.**

 [UPDATE MAR 2020] Due to multiple interviews ( it is interview season in japan ( despite the **virus**!)), I have to postpone the plan of update to March or later, depending how far I could go.
 (That means I am doing leetcode-ish stuff every day)